nvim-treesitter/nvim-treesitter/README.md

 Note that neither `:TSInstall` nor `:TSInstallFromGrammar` copy query files from the grammar repository.
 If you want your installed grammar to be useful, you must manually [add query files](#adding-queries) to your local nvim-treesitter installation.
-Note also that module functionality is only triggered if your language's filetype is correctly identified.
 If Neovim does not detect your language's filetype by default, you can use [Neovim's `vim.filetype.add()`](<https://neovim.io/doc/user/lua.html#vim.filetype.add()>) to add a custom detection rule.

 If you use a git repository for your parser and want to use a specific version, you can set the `revision` key